WordPress website design services that can be useful for businesses:

 - Custom theme development: This service involves creating a unique design for a website using the WordPress platform.
 This can be useful for businesses that want a website that stands out from the competition and reflects their brand.

-- Responsive design: This service involves designing a website that is optimized for different screen sizes and devices, such as desktop computers, tablets, and smartphones.
+- Responsive design: This service involves designing a website that is optimised for different screen sizes and devices, such as desktop computers, tablets, and smartphones.
 This can be useful for businesses that want to ensure their website is accessible to a wide range of users.

 - E-commerce integration: This service involves integrating an e-commerce platform, such as WooCommerce, into a WordPress website, allowing businesses to sell products or services online.